fmarionpoll/multiSPOTS96/src/main/java/plugins/fmp/multiSPOTS96/series/ADVANCED_MEMORY_OPTIMIZATION_GUIDE.md

 3. Monitor performance and adjust settings as needed

 ### From Original Version:
-1. Start with conservative settings
+1. Start with ultra-conservative settings
 2. Gradually increase settings based on system performance
 3. Monitor memory usage and adjust accordingly

 ## Best Practices

 ### 1. System-Specific Tuning:
-- **Low-memory systems**: Use conservative settings
+- **Low-memory systems**: Use ultra-conservative settings
 - **High-memory systems**: Use aggressive settings
 - **Production systems**: Use balanced settings with monitoring